Unveiling the Connection: Oestrogen and Cognitive Performance

 Recent research has begun to focus on the impact of this hormone on men’s cognitive performance, uncovering intriguing connections that suggest an essential contribution to mental acuity.

-A delicate balance exists between and estrogen in men, and disrupting this balance due to ageing or other factors may lead to cognitive decline or mood disorders.
+A delicate balance exists between testosterone and estrogen in men, and disrupting this balance due to ageing or other factors may lead to cognitive decline or mood disorders.

 Conversely, maintaining healthy levels of both hormones can contribute to optimal brain functioning.